kerry-davis/maori-fishing-calendar-react/docs/security/SECURITY.md

 ## Reporting

 If you believe you have found a security issue, please open a private security advisory or contact the maintainers directly rather than opening a public issue.

+## Encrypted Photos in Firebase Storage

+User photos are compressed client-side (max 1080px, ~0.85 JPEG) and encrypted before upload to Firebase Storage under `users/<uid>/enc_photos/**`.
+Access is governed by `storage.rules` and served via tokenized download URLs from the SDK (`getDownloadURL(ref(storage, ...))`).
+For cross-origin access in previews/staging, configure bucket CORS; see docs/deployment/FIREBASE_STORAGE_CORS.md.